FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 ### Exploring Global variables

 Global variables in Node-RED are accessible to function, change, inject, switch, and certain third-party nodes within a given Node-RED instance.
 They serve as a centralized storage point for data that needs to be accessed across different parts of an application.
-This is especially useful when sharing data across multiple flows or tabs within the same Node-RED instance.
+This is especially useful when you want to share data across multiple flows or tabs within the same Node-RED instance.

-For example, in a home automation system with flows for lighting, security, and climate control, global variables can store user preferences or system settings that all flows can access and update.
+For example, In a home automation system with flows for lighting, security, and climate control, global variables can store user preferences or system settings that all flows can access and update.
 This allows for consistent behavior across the entire system.

 #### Initiating/setting Flow variable